summa-dev/summa-aggregation/README.md

       You are ready to spawn more workers!

-### Spawning More Workers
+### Spawning More Workers with CloudSpawner

-You can spawning the or managing worker by `CloudSpanwer` without using Docker CLI command, which will explain in here. but Even well configured swarm network following previous section.
+You can spawning or managing worker by `CloudSpawner` without using Docker CLI command, which will explain in here. but Even well configured swarm network following previous section.
 It does not guarentee spawning worker as well.

 In this section, you can verify that you can create a 'mini-tree-server' on any node.
 Before introducing the specific instructions, it's important to understand that in Docker Swarm mode, containers are managed as services rather than by individual names.